 Mike Kelly is a LA Photographer who had a unique view of the Port congestion as he flew into LAX on a commercial flight.
 With an interest in infrastructure Mike couldn’t wait to get back up into the air and photograph these amazing images.

-Mike Kelly said on his ...Continue Reading →
+Mike Kelly said on his blog “I saw all of these giant ...Continue Reading →

 Overcrowding continues to blight the ports of Los Angeles and Long Beach, with ships forced to berth outside the harbour because of lack of berth availability, and more than 40 vessels due to arrive over the next three days.